-18There are several provisions in the tax code that make the tax schedule a function of whether a dependent child did or did not reach a certain age in a given tax year.
-One such provision is the loss in the eligibility for the personal exemption and the Earned Income Tax Credit for a dependent child who turns 19 (or 24, if a full time student).
+&lt;sup>18There are several provisions in the tax code that make the tax schedule a function of whether a dependent child did or did not reach a certain age in a given tax year.
+One such provision is the loss of the eligibility for the personal exemption and the Earned Income Tax Credit for a dependent child who turns 19 (or 24, if a full time student).
 This provision has been exploited by Looney and Singhal (2006) and Dokko (2007) in order to estimate the effect of marginal tax rates on labor supply.

-19These families could claim the non-refundable part of the CTC up to the amount of employee contributed social security and medicare taxes less any earned income tax credit they received.
+&lt;sup>19These families could claim the non-refundable part of the CTC up to the amount of employee contributed social security and medicare taxes, less any earned income tax credit they received.

-20The \$10,000 threshold has been indexed to inflation over time.
+&lt;sup>20The \$10,000 threshold has been indexed to inflation over time.
 In addition, starting in 2004, the ACTC limit was increased to 15 percent of earned income in excess of the threshold.
-Families with three or more eligible children could still claim the non-refundable part of the CTC up to the amount of employee contributed social security and medicare taxes less any earned income tax credit they received if this limit turned out to be higher.
+Families with three or more eligible children could still claim the non-refundable part of the CTC up to the amount of employee contributed social security and medicare taxes less any earned income tax credit they received, if this limit turned out to be higher.

-21The thresholds are \$75,000 and \$55,000 for single/head of household taxpayers and married taxpayers filing separately, respectively.
+&lt;sup>21The thresholds are \$75,000 and \$55,000 for single/head of household taxpayers and married taxpayers filing separately, respectively.
 None of these thresholds are indexed for inflation.

-22That is, a household loses \$0.05 of the credit for every extra dollar of adjusted gross income above the threshold.
-23In general, based on IRS statistics, over 95% of married households file jointly.
+$^{22}\mathrm{That}$ is, a household loses 0.05 of the credit for every extra dollar of adjusted gross income above the threshold.

+&lt;sup>23In general, based on IRS statistics, over 95% of married households file jointly.